EskelCz/Cinema4D-Threejs-Exporter/README.md

 - Takes
 - Tests

-**How to use**
+**How to use:**
-- Close Cinema 4D.
+1. Close Cinema 4D.
-- Copy the contents or clone the repository into plugins folder of Cinema 4D.
+2. Copy the contents or clone the repository into plugins folder of Cinema 4D.
- Start Cinema 4D.
+3. Start Cinema 4D.
-- You should then find the plugin in menu > plugins > Three.js Exporter.
+4. You should then find the plugin in menu > plugins > Three.js Exporter.
 Optionally you can then move the button anywhere in the interface, with window > customization > customize palettes.